The Most Expensive Words in Trading: "I Can’t Sell Now’”

 Why It’s So Dangerous

-Classic Market Examples
+Classic Market Example

 Tech stocks after the 2000 bubble: Investors who bought at the highs held for years, waiting for breakeven, while the next bull market happened elsewhere.